get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 - https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04
 - [The Github Projects](https://github.com/nvm-sh/nvm)

----
 # Customize Terminal Command Prompt
-On most system usually will look something like this
+On most system usually will look something like this :
 ```bash
 user@host:~$
 ```

-I'm going to change it to more like this
+I'm going to change it to more like this :
 ```bash
 user@host ~
 $
 ```

 ##### Step To Do
-Edit the `.bashrc` file
+Edit the `.bashrc` file.
 ```bash
 nano ~/.bashrc
 ```

 Find something like this.
-Now this is the special characters before adding the color into the prompt
+Now this is the special characters before adding the color into the prompt.
 ```bash
 PS1="\u@\h:\W\$ "
 ```